Diocese of Chioggia: Episcopal election of 1284

-The election of 1302
+Election of 1302

-On the death of Bishop Henricus, the Chapter met to select a new bishop.
+On the death of Bishop Henricus, the cathedral Chapter met to select a new bishop.
 Some of the Canons voted for Luca, the Vicar of the bishop of Castello; others voted for the priest Giacomo, the chancellor of the Doge of Venice.
 They were not able to come to an agreement on one candidate, and a cleric of Chioggia, Marco Guandelini, entered an appeal to the Holy See in opposition to the chancellor.
 The two candidates presented themselves before Pope Boniface VIII and resigned their claims.
 Boniface then appointed the priest Fra Roberto, O.E.S.A. to the vacant episcopal seat on 24 September 1302.
 Roberto was consecrated in Rome by Cardinal Leonardo Patrassi, the suburbicarian Bishop of Albano.

-The election of 1322
+Election of 1322

 Following the death of Bishop Ottonellus, the cathedral Chapter met and elected Andreas of Venice, the parish priest of S. Marina, as their new bishop.
 When their certificate of election was presented to Pope John XXII he immediately voided the election.
 The bishop, he said, had died at the papal court (and thereby, by longstanding custom, the pope acquired the right to name his successor), but also the pope had previously reserved to himself the right to appoint the bishops of Chioggia.
 Then, on 22 August 1322, John XXII provided (appointed) Father Andreas to the bishopric of Chioggia, Apostolicae Sedis gratia.
 The Chapter of Chioggia had lost its right to elect is bishop.

 On 25 January 1348, during the episcopate of Bishop Pietro da Clusello, the lower Po Valley was struck by two very large earthquakes, which were felt as far away as Trent, Piacenza, Modena, and Dalmatia.
 In Venice, four church towers were thrown down, and the entire façade of the church of S. Basilio was destroyed.
 Specific damage at Chioggia is not recorded.

 In the same year, 1348, the Black Death also struck the Veneto.
 In the city of Venice seven out of ten inhabitants died, according to a census taken immediately after.
-At Chioggia, by 1 August 1348, the situation was so bad ("propter pestem mortalitatis multum est de populata") that the Podestà and Great Council that those who had been condemned and were under the ban (banished) were granted grace and remission.
+At Chioggia, by 1 August 1348, the situation was so bad ("propter pestem mortalitatis multum est de populata") that the Podestà and Great Council ordered that those who had been condemned and were under the ban (banished) were granted grace and remission.
 Chioggia's most distinguished citizen, Achino degli Orsi Carnelli, who was a Canon of the cathedral of Chioggia and a professor of Canon Law at the University of Padua, died of the plague: Hunc Decreta docentem Padua stravit In medio Madi: fuerat tum maxima pestis.

 Other bishops of Chioggia were: Giacomo Nacchiante (1544); the Dominican Marco Medici (1578), a theologian at the Council of Trent; and Gabriello Fiamma (1584), one of the greatest orators of his time..
 Bishop Fiamma (1584–1585), with the agreement of the Podestà of Chioggia, permitted the establishment of the first Capuchin house in his diocese, on 15 March 1584.